whmccoy/eleventy-base-blog/about/index.md

   order: 3
 ---

-I am a person that helps organize and make available all the world's information (that's not JUST a Google thing).
+I am a person that helps organize and make available all the world's information (I don't think that's JUST a Google thing).